Shamainb/alx-maze_project/README.md

 Getting Started

+.
 Clone the repository.

+.
 Install SDL2 and required dependencies.

+.
 Compile the code using gcc with the provided flags.

+.
 Run the executable to launch the game.

+Credits
+Ropafadzo Shamain Bhengesa - Project Developer